ARMmbed/mbed-os-tools/README.md

 # Common Issues
 * Issue: In this release there are known issues related to Linux serial port handling during test.
-  * Solution: Our army of cybernetic organisms is working on fix for this problem as we speak in your mind ;)
+  * Solution: Investigation is ongoing.
 * Issue: Some boards show up as 'unknown'
   * Solution: we will add them in coming releases
 * Issue: Not all mbed platforms have targets mapped to them.
-  * Solution: Be patient, more target descriptions are comming.
+  * Solution: More mbed platforms will be added in coming releases.